Exclusive: Major U.S. airlines eyeing government loans after grants - sources

 The expected applicants are in addition to American Airlines Group Inc (AAL.O), which confirmed on Tuesday it plans to apply for a $4.75 billion loan ahead of the Friday deadline for priority consideration.
 Alaska Airlines Inc [ALKAIR.UL] also said it would apply for $1.1 billion in federal loans.

-Among other large carriers, United and Southwest Airlines Co (LUV.N) will likely apply, while Delta Air Lines (DAL.N) was still considering, the people said.
+Among other large carriers, Southwest Airlines Co (LUV.N) will likely apply, while United and Delta Air Lines (DAL.N) were still considering, the people said.
 Another industry person said all the major carriers would likely apply with the exception of Spirit Airlines (SAVE.N).

 Spirit did not immediately respond to a request for comment.
 It said on Tuesday it expects to “agree on terms soon” on the payroll assistance grants.